 Blood sugar, also called blood glucose, is sugar that’s carried to the cells through the bloodstream.
-Blood sugar is a measure of the amount of sugar being moved by the blood over a specific period of time.
+Blood sugar generally refers to the concentration of sugar in your blood at a specific time.

-We get sugar from the foods we eat, which is normal, and it’s the job of the body to regulate blood sugar levels, so they don’t go too high or low.
+We get sugar from the foods we eat, which is normal, and it’s the body’s job to regulate blood sugar levels, so they don’t go too high or low.
 When a person has balanced blood sugar, it’s called homeostasis.

-Throughout the day, it’s not uncommon for blood sugar levels to go up and down, based on when you eat and how your body releases a hormone called insulin.
-If you’ve just eaten your blood sugar levels will go up, and then they’ll settle back down.
-If you have diabetes, however, your blood sugar levels have to be specially managed.
+Throughout the day, it’s not uncommon for blood sugar levels to go up and down based on when you eat and how your body releases a hormone called insulin.
+If you’ve just eaten, your blood sugar levels will go up, and then they’ll settle back down.
+If you have diabetes, however, your blood sugar levels may have to be specially managed.

-If your blood sugar is always high, you may have something called hyperglycemia, which can happen in people who don’t have a good handle on their diabetes.
+If your blood sugar is always high, you have hyperglycemia, which can happen in people who don’t have a good handle on their diabetes.
 If your blood sugar is below normal, it’s called hypoglycemia, and this can happen in diabetics if they accidentally use too much of their medication.

 So, what role does alcohol play in all of this and how does alcohol affect blood sugar?

-Alcohol and Blood Sugar, If You Have Diabetes…
+Alcohol and Blood Sugar When You Have Diabetes…

-First, the liver’s functionality is an important part of understanding how alcohol affects blood sugar.
+The liver’s functionality is an important part of understanding how alcohol affects blood sugar.
 Your liver is a key component when it comes to regulating your blood sugar levels throughout the day.
-When you drink, it impacts the liver and more specifically, its ability to release glucose into your bloodstream as it’s supposed to.
-Alcohol impairs the functionality of your liver, and it can keep your liver from being able to release enough glycogen to keep your blood glucose levels from going too low when you take insulin for diabetes.
-So, if you have diabetes and you drink alcohol and also take insulin as a medicine, you may experience hypoglycemia.
+When you drink, it impacts the liver and, more specifically, its ability to release glucose into your bloodstream as it’s supposed to.
+Alcohol impairs liver function and can keep your liver from releasing enough glycogen to keep your blood glucose levels from going too low.
+So, if you have diabetes, drink alcohol and take insulin as a medicine, you may experience hypoglycemia.

-- For women when it comes to alcohol and blood sugar, the advisement is no more than one drink per day and for men, it’s two drinks per day
+- The advice when it comes to alcohol and blood sugar is no more than one drink per day for women and two drinks per day for men.

 The amount of carbs and sugar varies in every alcohol, so it’s important to pay attention to labels and serving sizes when considering safe alcohol and blood sugar practices.